 Adding text watermarks

 The following code snippet shows how to add text watermark to a document.
-If the document consists of multiple parts (pages, worksheets, slides, frames, etc.), the watermark will be added to each of them.

 {